greeve/libraryh3lp-sdk-python/examples/README.rst

     Get notified of new users.

 new-user-setup.py
-    Create a new user, automatically adding it to queues and setting up buddy relationships.
+    Create a new user, automatically adding it to queues, conference rooms, canned message pools, and setting up buddy relationships.

 SMS
 ---